Academic Policies and Procedures

 In order to meet changing educational requirements, the college reserves the right to add any needed courses at any time without regard to the listing of such courses in the catalog.

 A student who misses an examination, work assignment or other project because of the observance of a religious holy day will be given the opportunity to complete the work missed within a reasonable time after the absence.
 The student may not be penalized for these excused absences unless the student fails to complete satisfactorily the missed assignment or examination within a reasonable time after the excused absence.
+The student notifies the instructor of each class scheduled on the date that the student would be absent for a religious holy day.
+Arrangements must be made with the instructor in advance.
 This policy does not apply to any student absence which may interfere with patient care.

 A "religious holy day" means a holy day observed by a religion whose places of worship are exempt from property taxation under Section 11.20 of the Tax Code.